drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Physical access

-Keep your Mac physically secure at all times.
-Don't leave it unattended in public spaces, such as hotels.
+Keep your Mac physically secure at all times and do not leave it unattended in public.

-A skilled attacker with unsupervised physical access to your computer can infect the boot ROM to install a keylogger and steal your password, for example - see [Thunderstrike](https://trmm.net/Thunderstrike).
+A skilled attacker with unsupervised physical access can infect the boot ROM to install a keylogger and steal passwords.
+See [Thunderstrike](https://trmm.net/Thunderstrike) for example.

 To protect against physical theft during use, you can use an anti-forensic tool like [BusKill](https://github.com/buskill/buskill-app), [usbkill](https://github.com/hephaest0s/usbkill) or [swiftGuard](https://github.com/Lennolium/swiftGuard) (updated usbkill, with graphical user interface).
 All respond to USB events and can immediately shutdown your computer if your device is physically separated from you or an unauthorized device is connected.

-Consider purchasing a [privacy filter](https://www.amazon.com/s/ref=nb_sb_noss_2?url=node%3D15782001&field-keywords=macbook) for your screen to thwart shoulder surfers.
+Consider purchasing a privacy screen/filter for use in public.

-Superglues or epoxy resins can also be used to disable physical access to computer ports.
+Superglue or epoxy resin can be used to disable physical access to peripheral ports.
 [Nail polish](https://trmm.net/Glitter) and tamper-evidence seals can be applied to components to detect tampering.

 ## System monitoring